koraytug/mongo_crud/README.md

     Docker ps   => to verify if it is running

+## Settings

+For setting up mongoDb username and password can configure in MondoDbSettings.cs file under the Settings folder.

+To use local db please use
+`return $"mongodb://{Host}:{Port}";`

+To use cloud version of mongo db please use your informations with the connection string below `return "mongodb+srv://koraytug:<********>@cluster0.ey43w.mongodb.net/TESTAPP?retryWrites=true&w=majority";`

+both settings are existing in the file.

 # REST API

 The REST API is described below.

 ## Get list of products